gilcot/wsa/README.md

     system global dictionary which also contains names with title-case.
 That leads to some strange results that cannot be easely fixed.
   - You may use `-d` to display some internal informations before the results.
+  - Results are often shuffled.
+Use `-s` to sort them alphabetically.

 By the same way, you can change the number of propositions displayed with the environment variable `WORDLE_SHOW`.